kevin-wamae/snakemake-illumina-gatkvariant/README.md

 - The configuration file (`config/config.yaml`) specifies additional resources and can be modified to suit one's needs, such as:
-  - input files
+  - Input files
-  - output directories, and
+  - Output directories, and
-  - parameters such as the number of threads to use
+  - Other parameters, such as the number of threads to use

 - The pipeline also uses _`global_wildcards()`_ to match sample names and mates files in FastQ files present in the `input/`:
-  - "sample_R1.fastq.gz"=first mate
+  - "reads_R1.fastq.gz"=first mate
-  - "sample_R2.fastq.gz"=second mate
+  - "reads_R2.fastq.gz"=second mate
+  - If the user has a different naming convention (eg. [_this_](https://support.illumina.com/help/BaseSpace_OLH_009008/Content/Source/Informatics/BS/NamingConvention_FASTQ-files-swBS.htm)), they can rename the files using the `fastq_rename.py` script in the `scripts/` directory
+  - Therefore, the user can deposit their FastQ files in the `input/fastq/` directory or edit the `config/config.yaml` file to point to the correct directory and the pipeline will automatically match the sample names and mates files

 ---